TahaSadough/MoreDS/README.md

 # MoreDS

-More data structure for javascript written in typescript
+More data structure for javascript

 ## Installation